-The Application / Role Management section allows you to control in fine detail the types of data various users are able to see, and what actions they can perform.
-In this section you can:
+The Application / Role Management heading allows you to control in fine detail the types of data various users are able to see, and what actions they can perform.

 - Create different roles for your users.

 - Indicate what applications, features and functions each role should have access to.